Genetic diversity

-Genetic diversity is the total number of genetic characteristics in the genetic makeup of a species, it ranges widely from the number of species to differences within species and can be attributed to the span of survival for a species.
+Genetic diversity is the total number of genetic characteristics in the genetic makeup of a species.
+It ranges widely, from the number of species to differences within species, and can be correlated to the span of survival for a species.
 It is distinguished from genetic variability, which describes the tendency of genetic characteristics to vary.

 Genetic diversity serves as a way for populations to adapt to changing environments.
 With more variation, it is more likely that some individuals in a population will possess variations of alleles that are suited for the environment.
 Those individuals are more likely to survive to produce offspring bearing that allele.
 The population will continue for more generations because of the success of these individuals.

 The academic field of population genetics includes several hypotheses and theories regarding genetic diversity.
 The neutral theory of evolution proposes that diversity is the result of the accumulation of neutral substitutions.
 Diversifying selection is the hypothesis that two subpopulations of a species live in different environments that select for different alleles at a particular locus.
 This may occur, for instance, if a species has a large range relative to the mobility of individuals within it.
 Frequency-dependent selection is the hypothesis that as alleles become more common, they become more vulnerable.
 This occurs in host–pathogen interactions, where a high frequency of a defensive allele among the host means that it is more likely that a pathogen will spread if it is able to overcome that allele.

-Within species diversity
+Within-species diversity

-A study conducted by the National Science Foundation in 2007 found that genetic diversity (within species diversity) and biodiversity are dependent upon each other — i.e. that diversity within a species is necessary to maintain diversity among species, and vice versa.
+A study conducted by the National Science Foundation in 2007 found that genetic diversity (within-species diversity) and biodiversity are dependent upon each other — i.e. that diversity within a species is necessary to maintain diversity among species, and vice versa.
 According to the lead researcher in the study, Dr. Richard Lankau, "If any one type is removed from the system, the cycle can break down, and the community becomes dominated by a single species."
 Genotypic and phenotypic diversity have been found in all species at the protein, DNA, and organismal levels; in nature, this diversity is nonrandom, heavily structured, and correlated with environmental variation and stress.

 The interdependence between genetic and species diversity is delicate.
 Changes in species diversity lead to changes in the environment, leading to adaptation of the remaining species.
 Changes in genetic diversity, such as in loss of species, leads to a loss of biological diversity.
 Loss of genetic diversity in domestic animal populations has also been studied and attributed to the extension of markets and economic globalization.